Considering Court? A Small Claims Guide

 A small claims case is a civil action for a money judgment in which the amount in controversy is $5000 or less.
 An action for forcible entry and detainer arising out of a landlord tenant dispute can be brought in small claims court.
 In small claims court, cases are tried before a judge, not a jury, and without strict regard to technicalities of rules of procedure.
 There are easy to complete forms for small claims available on this website, with links to the forms and instrucions at the top of this page.

 Start a Small Claims Case

-To begin a small claims case, review the "Instructions for Pro Se Users" available through the link at the top of this page.
+To begin a small claims case, review the "Instructions for Pro Se Users " from the Iowa Bar.
 You will then be able to choose and download the appropriate small claims Original Notice form available on this website.
 Complete the form and give it to the clerk of court to file with an eighty-five dollar filing fee.
 There may be an additional cost for having the petition served on the other party.